 The Legal Cheek View

 Law firm Bird & Bird added its name to the list of City players embracing solicitor apprenticeships in 2023.
 With an undeniably techy offering, hopefuls can expect a taste of complex legal work across ten core sectors, which include aviation & aerospace, defence & security, life sciences & healthcare, and media, entertainment & sport.
-A global outfit, Bird & Bird – affectionately known as 2Birds — houses over 1400 lawyers across 30 offices worldwide, giving apprentices exposure to plenty of international work too.
+A global outfit, Bird & Bird – affectionately known as 2Birds — houses over 1400 lawyers across over 30 offices worldwide, giving apprentices exposure to plenty of international work too.
 The firm recruits up to four apprentices each year within its London office.

 Certain she wanted to pursue a career in law, one of Bird & Bird’s first-year apprentices explains why the pathways was so attractive.
 “I really valued the idea of getting practical work experience and on-the-job training alongside a university degree,” she reveals.
 “I personally learn best by applying theory to real-life situations, so the apprenticeship path was ideal.”
 On why the firm was the clear choice for her, she admits that it wasn’t just the techy that attracted her.
 “The firm is renowned for their IP practice, which was definitely a draw for me,” she admits, “but through meeting the firm during the application stages, it was also noticeable how friendly and approachable the people were.”